Fghthssss/Shifrator/README.md

 ## English

-**Marte** is a cryptographic transformation tool that implements multi-layer encryption using several algorithms.
+**shifrator** is a cryptographic transformation tool that implements multi-layer encryption using several algorithms.

 ### 📋 Navigation
 1. [Features](#features)